nikogura/gomason/README.md

 #### Usernamefunc

-A bash shell function that will return the username to use.
+A shell function that will return the username to use.
 Enables getting username info from a service.
 Use carefully.
 It's executing a command on your system.
 Probably not that useful, but supported for completenes sake.

 example: